-The American Association of Colleges of Teacher Education is a major partner in the Teacher Performance Assessment Consortium (TPAC).
-AACTE coordinates overall project management and communication and provides implementation support to participating institutions of higher education (IHEs) through a social networking platform and online community.
-Visit Website
+The American Association of Colleges of Teacher Education is a major partner in supporting edTPA nationally.
+AACTE coordinates overall project management and communication and provides implementation support to participating institutions of higher education (IHEs) through a public website, resource library of support materials, and an online community for edTPA users.

 The CCSSO is a nonpartisan, nationwide, nonprofit organization of public officials who head departments of elementary and secondary education in the states, the District of Columbia, the Department of Defense and Education Activity and five U.S. extra-state jurisdictions.
 The CCSSO envisions a system of learning in which each and every child has access to a quality education that allows them to succeed in school, work and in life.
 SCALE has partnered with the CCSSO on several projects including the National Quality Assessment Project and the Teacher Performance Assessment Consortium.
 The CCSSO is a national organization able to convene relevant stakeholders within and across states to promote the sort of state and federal policy contexts necessary to support, guide and grow balanced and comprehensive assessments that continuously improve teaching and learning.